What is your approach to therapy?

 If you are a business or an organisation looking for mental health support or trauma training, please get in touch for an individual price estimate.

 What can I expect therapy to be like?

 The first thing I like to tell people is that there is no right or wrong way to 'do' therapy.
 Every therapy experience is entirely unique to each individual and different people get different things out of it.

-Another thing I tell people is a rather uncomfortable truth - there are no guarantees in therapy.
-I cannot promise to instantly 'fix' or take away your problems - no therapist can or should promise this.
-What I can promise you instead is a deeply human and unique relationship that is based on honesty, intimacy and a genuine interest in you.
+What I can promise you is a deeply human and unique relationship that is based on honesty, intimacy and a genuine interest in you.
 I can promise you my time, space and empathy at every session with the purpose of thinking, feeling and exploring your emotions together.

 I'm worried therapy might make me feel worse - is it difficult?